splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/1-concepts/4-1-variable.md

 - `int` for the type you typically use for whole numbers.
 - `double` for the type you typically use for real numbers.
 - C++ has a `string` type and both C and C++ include a `char` type for data to represent text.
 As with C#, string if you want zero or more characters, or char for a single character.
+- `bool` for Boolean values.
+In C/C++, 0 is false, and any other value is considered to be true.
+Though there are also constants for `true` and `false`.

 ## Example